AppsFlyerSDK/appsflyer-steam-sample-app/README.md

 <hr/>

-## **AppsflyerConnectorHTTP - Interface**
+## **AppsflyerSteamModule - Interface**

-“AppsflyerConnectorHTTP.h”, which is include in the folder copied above, contains the required code and logic to connect to our servers and report events.
+AppsflyerSteamModule.h”, which is include in the folder copied above, contains the required code and logic to connect to our servers and report events.

 <br/>

 #### void start(const char* devkey, const char* appID)

-This method receives your api key and app id, and initializes the AppsFlyer Connector (and sends “first open/session” request to AppsFlyer).
+This method receives your api key and app id, and initializes the AppsFlyer Module (and sends “first open/session” request to AppsFlyer).

 ##### <span style="text-decoration:underline;">Usage:</span>

-<pre><code>AppsflyerConnectorHTTP()->start("DEV_KEY", "STEAM_APP_ID");
+<pre><code>AppsflyerSteamModule()->start("DEV_KEY", "STEAM_APP_ID");
 </code></pre>

 ##### App-Details